Tour Length

 Namibia Private Safari Tours

 Namibia is an amazing safari destination, and it’s perfect for those looking for a memorable private safari.
 It’s a country that combines all the necessary ingredients for an incredible trip, ranging from charismatic wildlife and spectacular landscapes to the possibility of soulful encounters with local people.
-On a private safari (where you’ll have the guide, driver and vehicle all to yourself), your trip will be ideally suited to Namibia, a country with big, empty spaces that are best explored in small groups.
-Namibia’s safari operators are highly professional and this is one of the safest safari destinations anywhere in Africa, making it the ideal choice for your private safari.
+On a private safari, you’ll have the guide, driver and vehicle all to yourself.
+This type of travel is well-suited to Namibia, a country with big, empty spaces that are best explored in small groups.
+Namibia’s safari operators are highly professional, and it is one of the safest safari destinations anywhere in Africa.
+This makes it the ideal choice for your private safari.

 -